DM-GY-6063-2023F-D/DM-GY-6063-2023F-D/_pages/tutorial/for-for-for.md

 Take some time to play with this code and make sure all the variables and loops make sense.

 Loops are very powerful constructs in programming.
-Looking at the code above, we're drawing many many circles (how many exactly?), but our code only has one line with one ```ellipse()``` command 🤯⚡️🧠.
+Looking at the code above, we're drawing many many circles (how many exactly?), but our code only has one line with one ```ellipse()``` command.

 As always, since we are using variables everywhere we can change their values or use them to change our circle at each iteration of our loop: